Nuthanapati-Hemalatha1/Linear-Regression/README.md

 ## Learning Outcome
 This project demonstrates the mathematical implementation of Multiple Linear Regression and optimization techniques used in Machine Learning.

+# Logistic Regression from Scratch using SGD

+This project implements Binary Logistic Regression from scratch using NumPy and Stochastic Gradient Descent (SGD).
+The implementation includes sigmoid activation, log loss computation, gradient updates, weight optimization, prediction probability calculation, and model convergence visualization.

+The project also compares the custom implementation with Scikit-learn's SGDClassifier for performance evaluation.

+## Features
+- Logistic Regression from scratch
+- Stochastic Gradient Descent (SGD)
+- Sigmoid Activation Function
+- Log Loss Function
+- Gradient Computation
+- Weight & Bias Updates
+- Model Convergence Visualization
+- Comparison with Scikit-learn SGDClassifier

+## Technologies Used
+- Python
+- NumPy
+- Matplotlib
+- Scikit-learn
+- tqdm

+## Dataset
+Synthetic classification dataset generated using `make_classification()` from Scikit-learn.

+## Evaluation Metrics
+- Accuracy
+- Log Loss

+## Learning Outcome
+This project demonstrates the mathematical implementation of Logistic Regression and optimization techniques used in Machine Learning.